You can take out an unemployment insurance policy from an unemployment insurance fund, known as an “A-kasse”.

 It is possible to become a member of an unemployment insurance fund without being a member of the associated trade union.

-You can become a member of an unemployment insurance fund if you are between 18-63 years of age and reside in Denmark (or another EU/EEA country and work in Denmark).
-You can be full-time or part-time insured.
+You can become a member of an unemployment insurance fund if you are between 18 and 2 years before you reach the age of retirement and reside in Denmark (or another EU/EEA country and work in Denmark).

-To be entitled to unemployment benefits if you become unemployed, you must have had at least 52 weeks of work within the last three years and been a member of an unemployment insurance fund for at least one year.
+To be entitled to unemployment benefits if you become unemployed, you must have been a member of an unemployment insurance fund for at least one year and you must be able to take work with one day`s notice.

 Please note that there are special rules for cross-border commuters.